MobleyLab/drug-computing/uci-pharmsci/getting-started.md

 This feature is still in BETA and we have not tested extensively; we hope it will work on your machine.
 This is meant to replace command terminals like PuTTY so that your terminal can more closely mimic the command terminal found on Linux/MacOS machines or when you login to remote clusters.

+**ALTERNATIVE**:

 An alternative approach we are exploring is to distribute USB drives (e.g. thumb drives) with a persistent Linux distribution available pre-installed and you can boot from these/do your work from these for the purposes of this class.
+If needed, these should be available from Dr. Mobley for booting your own computer or for use on the computers in our classroom.
+Because of hardware differences, it is unlikely that the same installation (below) will work both on a personal laptop and on the computers in the classroom, so you would need to pick one or the other and coordinate with Dr. Mobley.
+If using this approach, see [`persistent-usb.md`] for additional information.

 ### Anaconda Python
 Download the Anaconda installation file or Download it from the [website](https://www.continuum.io/downloads) or use (from the command prompt)